 No characters wield guns in Knights in the Nightmare, but guns exist in its world—one knight, an archer, has an early model of a pistol as his Key Item, and mentions that it's a new foreign weapon that a blacksmith recommended he try out.

 Gloria Union, which has more advanced technology than the other games in the Union series, replaces bows with guns in the weapon triangle.
 Three recruitable characters—Elisha, Yggdra, and the robot Gangr—use firearms as opposed to traditional fantasy melee weapons.

-Mostly averted by Touhou which includes largely-justified Schizo Tech, though it should be noted that Gensokyo completely separated from the Outside World well after the introduction of primitive firearms to Japan.
-None of the main characters use them, however, and it is suggested that the weaponry would not be as effective against youkai as a blade with a strong history attached to it (unless the bullets it was firing had an equally strong history behind them).
+Averted by the series, which includes largely-justified Schizo Tech, though it should be noted that Gensokyo completely separated from the Outside World well after the introduction of primitive firearms to Japan.
+None of the main characters use them, because the battles are supposed to be non-lethal, and it is suggested that the weaponry would not be as effective against youkai as a blade with a strong history attached to it unless the bullets it was firing had an equally strong history behind them.
 That said: